pkoppstein/jm/README.md

 ```
 composer require halaxa/json-machine
 ```
-in the same directory in which you intend to install the `jm` script.
+in the user's home directory or in the same directory in which you intend to install the `jm` script.

 To install `composer`, you could try `brew install composer` using homebrew.
 See also "Additional Documentation" below.